 Whatever your marketing budget, you can increase results with a focused marketing communications strategy.
-With the right strategy, your marketing program will get better results, whatever your budget.
-Any advertising or marketing program begins with a communications strategy.
-In my experience working in advertising agencies, if the communications strategy was on target, the agency produced a successful campaign that resonated with the client, and everyone was happy.
+Working in adverting agencies taught me the importance of a communications strategy.
+In my experience, if the strategy was on target, the agency produced a successful campaign that resonated with the client and everyone was happy.
 If not, the campaign seemed to miss the mark and it was back to the drawing board.
 No one really knew why.

 Differentiate your products with a unique selling proposition

 The first and most important step in developing a communications strategy is to create a key marketing message or unique selling proposition that sets you apart from your competition.
 Without a key benefit, there’s no compelling reason to buy from you and the only way your prospects can determine your value is to compare prices.
-Increase the value of your company’s products or services with a key benefit that separates you from your competition, and you can demand a higher price for your product.
+Increasing the value of your company’s offerings with a key benefit allows you to demand a higher price for your product.

-A unique selling proposition is the key to the success of your marketing communications program.
+A unique selling proposition is the key to your marketing communications program’s success.
 Also known as a key marketing message, a unique selling proposition is the ONE thing that your company’s product or service can do better than any other company on the planet.
-If possible, relate this benefit to your customer’s bottom line or demonstrate a monetary advantage somehow to make it a bottom line benefit.
+If possible, relate this benefit to your customer’s bottom line or demonstrate a monetary advantage somehow.

 How to use your key marketing message